 - (a) The Parties may agree in writing to extend the time limits for any step of the grievance procedure or for referring the matter to Arbitration.
-The Parties may also agree to waive any step in the Grievance Procedure. - (b) In the event that a Party fails to reply in writing within the time limits prescribed in the Grievance Procedure, the other Party may submit the matter to the next Step as if a negative reply or denial had been received on the last day for the forwarding of such reply.
+The Parties may also agree to waive any step in the Grievance Procedure.
+Upon notice from the Union, the grievance timelines shall be put in abeyance to accommodate their internal decision-making process for referral of a grievance to the next step or arbitration.
+The period of abeyance shall end based on an agreed upon timeline. - (b) In the event that a Party fails to reply in writing within the time limits prescribed in the Grievance Procedure, the other Party may submit the matter to the next Step as if a negative reply or denial had been received on the last day for the forwarding of such reply.
 When no action is taken to submit the matter to the next Step within the time limits set out in this Article 6, the grievance will be deemed to have been withdrawn or settled, as the case may be. - (c) No grievance shall be deemed to be invalid or abandoned due to a minor technical irregularity. - (d) The employment of Probationary Employees may be terminated at any time during the probationary period, and they will not have recourse to the Grievance and Arbitration Procedure except as specified in Article 13. - (e) In accordance with Article 12.05, any claim of unjust discipline or discharge will be submitted to the Grievance and Arbitration Procedures Article 6 (Grievance Procedure) within 5 Working Days from the date of receipt of notice by the Unit 1 Chairperson with a copy to the President of Unifor Local 5555.
 In the case of suspension or discharge, the grievance will commence at Step 3.
 In all other cases of discipline, the grievance will commence at Step 2.